Canadian Institutes of Health Research: COVID-19 and vaccines

 In June 2020, CIHR provided $109 million in funding to 139 research teams across Canada for COVID-19 research.
 Over the coming months and years, CIHR provided additional funding for COVID-19 research, totaling $430 million by June 2022.
 CIHR also worked with domestic and global partners to fund research and ensure the alignment and coordination of Canada's research with the international response.

 On February 16, 2021, CIHR launched the CIHR-CEPI Leadership Award for Excellence in Vaccine Research for Infectious Diseases of Epidemic Potential, co-administered with the Coalition for Epidemic Preparedness Innovations (CEPI).
 The results were announced in April 2023 along with a $100 million investment from Global Affairs Canada to support CEPI's new five-year strategic plan to accelerate the development of vaccines.

 Controversies

 A 2014 reform to the peer review process and the introduction of the Foundation Grant program lead to the demand from approximately 1000 researchers to reverse what was called a "radical" change.
 The Minister of Health Jane Philpott, then asked that the issue be addressed and the process was reversed in 2019.

+The 2024 funding reform followed a sustained advocacy campaign by the Support Our Science (SOS) initiative, a graduate student-led organization founded in 2022.
+The campaign involved nationwide walkouts at 46 institutions, meetings with cabinet ministers, and direct engagement with the finance ministry.
+PhD student Kaitlin Kharas, who served as SOS executive director, was named to Nature's 10, annual list of ten people who shaped science in 2024.